 Traditionally a very agricultural county, Wiltshire's main development during the Industrial Revolution came from the cloth industry, the development of the Kennet & Avon Canal and later the Great Western Railway.
-Some of these sites can still be visited today and help preserve the history of the area:
+Some of these sites can still be visited today and help preserve the history of the area and form our timeless landscape:

 Its demise started as Brunel's Great Western Railway was developed between Bristol and London offering competition to traders.
 Although the canal company fought back by offering reduced tolls, the canal didn't ever regain its initial glory.

 Today, the Kennet & Avon Canal is a haven for walkers, cyclists and boaters.
 A trip to the Caen Hill Locks section of the canal is a must.
 Look at the flight of 29 locks that stretch over two miles near Devizes.
-Those interested in engineering may also wish to visit Crofton Beam Engines, which are 'steamed up' at several times during the year.
+Those interested in engineering should make a visit to Crofton Beam Engines, which are 'steamed up' at several times during the year.

 The Great Western Railway